aloycs277/ExamNexus/README.md

 # ExamShield

-**ExamShield** is a university-controlled platform that auto-generates student seating plans and schedules faculty invigilation.
-It allows students to instantly find their exam halls, while enabling teachers to easily lookup their assigned duty rooms and times.
+**ExamNexus** is a university-controlled platform that auto-generates student seating plans and schedules faculty invigilation.
+It allows students to instantly find their exam halls, while enabling teachers to easily lookup their assigned duty rooms and dates.

 ## 🛠️ Tech Stack
 * **Frontend:** Standard HTML5, CSS3, JavaScript (JS), Font Awesome